burnpiro/erdem.pl/content/posts/2019/2019-08-07-Can-JSON.Parse-be-performance-improvement/Can-JSON.parse-be-performance-improvement.md

 ## Problem

-Creating copy of the object is common practice in JS.
-You've probably done that creating **reducers** in **Redux** or anywhere else.
+Creating copy of an object is common practice in JS.
+You've probably done that while creating **reducers** in **Redux** or anywhere else.
 Currently most used syntax to do this is spread

 ```javascript
 const objA = { name: 'Jack', surname: 'Sparrow' };